- Photos & Map

 Safety guidelines

-- Plan each mountain tour carefully and adapt it to your own conditions, weather and season.
+- Plan every mountain route carefully and adapt it to your own conditions as well as to the weather and season.

-- Inform third parties about the tour and if possible never go alone.
+- Inform third parties about your route and if possible, never go alone.

-- Do not leave marked trails and do not go on glaciers or rough terrain without a mountain guide.
+- Do not leave marked trails and do not enter glaciers or difficult terrain without a mountain guide.

-- Entering the snowshoe trails and cross-country ski run at your own risk.
+- Entering snowshoe trails and cross-country ski trails at your own risk.

 Map